 We have recently talked about gutter and gutter guards as well as their functions and importance.
 This time, let’s talk and know more about another part of the roof that is connected to gutters, the drip edge on a roof or eaves strips.

-What is a Drip Edge?
+What is a Drip Edge on a Roof?

 Eaves Strip or Drip Edge is a metal flashing that runs under the roof along the eaves of your house.
 It helps support the roofing that extends past the roof deck.
-Drip edge overhangs the sides of the roof and has a small metal flange that is bent to direct the rainwater away from the fascia and into the gutter, protecting the underlying roofing components.
+Drip edge for roof overhangs the sides of the roof and has a small metal flange that is bent to direct the rainwater away from the fascia and into the gutter, protecting the underlying roofing components.